babyloniaapp/docs/logs.md

 > We will publish our daily, weekly and monthly updates.
 It is very important for investors, users and players to know what exactly we're doing, how or on what we spend time and money.

 03.07.22 - The problem with max function of the Crowdsale #1 Method 1 is resolved.<br/>
-03.07.22 - The Crowdsale #1 Method 1 on Polygon works swimingly once again, we deployed fixed patches.<br/>
+03.07.22 - The Crowdsale #1 Method 1 on Polygon works swimmingly once again, we deployed fixed patches.<br/>

 ---